Galore (The Cure album): Release

-A single, "Wrong Number", was released in United States in November 1997.
+A single, "Wrong Number", was released in United States on 17 November 1997.

 Reception

-Galore has been generally well received by critics.
+Galore was generally well received by critics.
 Stephen Thomas Erlewine of AllMusic praised the album, writing "Galore emphatically confirms the Cure's status as one of the best and most adventurous alternative bands of the '80s."
+A review in Cherwell said Galore was "easier, happier and more productive than anything else they've done" and compared it positively to their first album.

 Nathan Brackett and Christian Hoard from The Rolling Stone Album Guide wrote that "Galore collects the best of the late Eighties/early Nineties Cure, plus a load of late filler", and were more reserved in their praise, describing the record as a "feeble remix album."